 The City of Palmdale is asking for your help to plan, draw, and redivide new City districts.

 The final map created through the redistricting process will define Palmdale’s City Council district boundaries for the next 10 years.
 There are many ways to participate in redistricting and we invite you to get involved!

 The Advisory Redistricting Commission (“ARC”) is comprised of Palmdale residents who primarily reflect the diversity of Palmdale and will act as an advisory body.
 The City Charter requires the adoption of a map establishing Council District boundaries after the federal government releases the 2020 Census-block population data.

 Applications for membership on the ARC to the City Council were accepted from April 10, 2021 to May 27, 2021, and the City Council appointed 11 members of the public to serve on the ARC.
 Two commissioner spots remain open, those interested can apply here.

-Commissioners: Bennie Thornton, Avrum Harris, Suzann Reina, Phyliss K. Reilly, Antonio Ortega, Patrick R. Cousin, Rochelle Butler, Engel Thedford, Shameka Andre
+Commissioners: Bennie Thornton, Avrum Harris, Suzann Reina, Phyliss K. Reilly, Antonio Ortega, Patrick R. Cousin, Rochelle Butler, Engel Thedford, Shameka Andre, Adrian Rico

-The ARC will follow strict guidelines outlined in Resolution No. CC 2021-031 and must draw the final map so that Council Districts are nearly as equal as practicable in total population.
+The ARC will follow strict guidelines outlined in Resolution No. CC 2021-031 and provide a recommendation to City Council.
+The City Council must adopt a map in which Council Districts are nearly as equal as practicable in total population.
 The map must also comply with the U.S. Constitution, California Constitution, Federal Voting Rights Act, Fair Maps Act, and any other requirement of federal or state law applicable to charter cities.